 Have your pedestrian accident injuries turned your world upside down?
 Are you having trouble coping emotionally, physically, and financially as a result of your injuries?
 Get justice for what you have been through.
 Reach out to a reputable Las Vegas pedestrian accident lawyer at Gina Corena & Associates for help.

 Our law firm proudly offers no-cost, risk-free consultation to pedestrian accident survivors across Las Vegas and surrounding cities.
 Take advantage of this opportunity today.
+Our team of car accident specialists in Las Vegas is dedicated to providing expert legal advice and representation for your case.
 Call our office at (702) 680-1111 or complete our quick contact form to get started on your case.